Security, environmental and legal regulations for road transport businesses involved in cross-border transport

 The vehicle and driver documentation you’ll need when driving abroad

-If you take a UK-registered lorry, coach or bus abroad you must have the following with you:
+If you take a UK-registered lorry, coach or bus abroad there is certain documentation which you must have with you.
+See the guides on:

-For information on each country on your journey, you can search for road travel, driver, vehicle and documentation requirements on the FCO website.
+For information on each country on your journey, you can search for road travel, driver, vehicle and documentation requirements on the Foreign and Commonwealth Office’s web pages.

-You should check local regulations for other items you need to carry, eg in some countries you must carry warning triangles, reflective jackets, fire extinguishers, first aid kits and/or snow chains for use in case of roadside incidents.
+You should check local regulations for other items you need to carry, (eg in some countries you must carry warning triangles, reflective jackets, fire extinguishers, first aid kits or snow chains for use in case of roadside incidents).
+British embassies of the countries which you are driving in should be able to provide the latest information.

 Vehicle weight limits when driving abroad